-Many people have heard the term “grounds for divorce” in the context of a contested divorce proceeding.
+As a divorce attorney in Arizona, many people have told us they have heard the term “grounds for divorce” in the context of a contested divorce proceeding.
 Equally familiar are terms like “no-fault divorce” or “irreconcilable difference,” which indicate that grounds for divorce may not be necessary.
-These terms can be confusing and seem contradictory, and with good reason.
+These terms can be confusing and seemingly contradictory and with good reason.
 The information below is intended to help clarify what grounds for divorce may be and how they may affect your divorce case.

 Grounds for Divorce and “Fault” Divorces